jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/server=<server name>/pooled-connection-factory=<pooled-connection-factory name>:read-attribute(name=rebalance-connections)`

 ## syntax of the operation to get the `messaging-activemq` `server` `pooled-connection-factory` `reconnect-attempts`
-the reconnect attempts. by default, a pooled connection factory will try to reconnect infinitely to the messaging (servers). get the `messaging-activemq` `server` `pooled-connection-factory` `reconnect-attempts` attribute.
+the reconnect attempts. by default, a pooled connection factory will try to reconnect infinitely to the messaging `server(s`). get the `messaging-activemq` `server` `pooled-connection-factory` `reconnect-attempts` attribute.
 `/subsystem=messaging-activemq/server=<server name>/pooled-connection-factory=<pooled-connection-factory name>:read-attribute(name=reconnect-attempts)`